Running an online store is not easy. You need to take note of many things before you even get to the point where you generate revenue.

-Alternatively, you can offer free gifts or early access to new products in the range.
+Or you can offer free gifts or early access to new products in the range.

 Send Follow-Up Emails

 When customers buy products, you usually display a thank-you page.
 You should also send them an email expressing gratitude.
 This makes them feel special, drawing them closer to your brand.
 Additionally, you can keep them updated on the shipping situation regarding their items.